Identification

 Safe handling precautions, storage conditions, and workplace requirements

-Bond and ground lines and equipment used during transfer to reduce the possibility of static spark-initiated fire.
+Bond and ground lines and equipment.
 Use non-sparking tools.
 Do not cut, grind, drill, weld (or introduce any other ignition source) on empty containers.
-Do not use electronic devices while handling, unless the device is certified as intrinsically safe as they could present ignition sources.
+Do not use electronic devices unless certified as intrinsically safe.

 Exposure Controls / PPE